 It’s no secret that organisations in the trade finance industry need to do more to foster talent, encourage diversity and achieve inclusion.
 The issues surrounding acquiring, developing and retaining diverse talent are echoed across the corporate world.
 But in the finance sector, tackling these issues has never been more urgent.

-Join GTR, HSBC and a selection of esteemed speakers for a discussion about how we can foster diverse talent and challenge structural and cultural barriers that prevent organisations from achieving inclusion.
-The discussion will tackle questions such as:
+GTR, HSBC and a selection of esteemed speakers gathered discussed how we can foster diverse talent and challenge structural and cultural barriers that prevent organisations from achieving inclusion.
+The discussion tackled questions such as: